xyNNN/unicorn/docs/source/converters.rst

 =======

-Feel free to nest mathematical operations and conversions as you like, as they all work on and return ``ConvertibleValue``, which is the return type of all operations.
+Feel free to nest mathematical operations and conversions as you like, as they all work on ``ConvertibleValue``, which is the return type of all operations.

 .. code-block:: php